saraparveen26/Sales-Volume-Forecasting/README.md

 __Purpose of Data Model__

-This project outcome will assist in making predictions for the order quantities for each product category to achieve the highest profitability.
+This model assisted in making predictions for the order quantities for each product category to achieve the highest profitability.

 __Target Audience of the Data Model__